 Orion District serves Scouting units within the boundaries of Tomball ISD and Magnolia ISD.
 Roundtable is a district monthly meeting typically held the first Thursday of the month at Church of Good Shepherd (715 Carrell St, Tomball, TX 77375) at 7:00 pm to help unit leaders plan and carry out their own program.
 Roundtable is a form of supplemental training for volunteers.
 The objective of roundtable is to give leaders program ideas; information on policy, events, and training opportunities; and an opportunity to share experiences and enjoy fun and fellowship with other Scouting leaders.
 As a result of the roundtable experience, unit leaders will be inspired, motivated, informed, and able to provide a stronger program for their Scouts.

-October 7, 2017 | 9:00 am - noon
+October 28, 2018 | 9:00 am - 1:00 pm

-Learn More and Register
+Learn More Flier